 Monsters are interesting creatures in the world of D&D. They are usually thrown in the DnD campaign to serve as enemies for the party.
 In the players’ eyes, they are villains sworn to defeat the party whatever the cost may be.
 However, not much thought is put into why these creatures are doing this.
 If they are less intelligent, they are probably attacking because of instinct; they feel like they are in danger.

 Some monsters are intelligent enough to make decisions on their own based on logical thinking.
 They are probably serving the big bad evil guy (commonly abbreviated as the BBEG) because they need to support their family.
 Or perhaps they have been put into a difficult situation where they have no other choice but to fight you.
 It should be worth noting for a DM that a game of D&D is not always black and white.

 Sometimes, they are intelligent enough to be a part of an adventuring party.
 Their ambitions, dreams, and wills are bigger than their usual kind makes, and they would need to be cooperative with others to achieve them.
-This article will tackle a monster of the same caliber: bugbears.
+This DnD Bugbear Guide will tackle a monster of the same caliber: Bugbears.

 What is a Bugbear in D&D?

 Bugbears are hairy humanoid creatures that are often tall and hulking.
 They are cousins of hobgoblins and goblins, yet bugbears love to enslave and bully them into giving them what they want.
 They are known to be unreliable allies and bloodthirsty monsters.
 They worship a lesser god called Hruggek, and they believe that when they die, their spirit will have a chance to fight alongside this deity.